meshery/meshery/docs/pages/extensibility/api.md

 {% include code.html code="mesheryctl system login" %}

 In order to use this command, you must have a web browser available on your system (this command cannot be executed on a headless system).

+### How to use the token for requests to the Meshery REST API in Postman?

+Steps to test Meshery API with Postman:

+1. Download your token from Meshery UI and copy the token value from the downloaded file, this will be used for authentication
+2. In Postman, navigate to the Cookies section.
+3. Set the appropriate name and value for the cookie

+Make sure to save the configured cookies in Postman

+4. Click the "Send" Button to initiate the request

+Postman will send the request to the Meshery API using the configured cookies for authentication

 #### GraphQL